Botswana has two very distinct faces.

 And she wears them both with utter conviction.

 During the dry season, you will have little doubt that you are in the midst of our planet’s largest semi-arid desert.
-Everything is bone dry as far as the eye can see and in the distance the air shimmy and dance with heat.
+Everything is bone dry as far as the eye can see and in the distance the air shimmers and dances with heat.
+The Okavango Delta might be the largest inland delta in the world but as the hinterland waters start drying up, the shrubs and trees are bare, and visibility of wildlife is at its peak as the animals gravitate towards the water.
+The fight for survival is on.

 There was only one very small problem.